The role of memory, knowledge, and understanding in learning

 2. Prior knowledge: relevant prior knowledge needs to be available and active

 Prior knowledge is the base of any learning pyramid, and is essential for future learning and higher-order skills.
 It is important to teach a rigorous content-rich curriculum as facts are essential bricks for future pyramids.
 There is ample evidence to support this.
-If prior knowledge is not available, there is no other way but to teach it: time is better spent on teaching the basics than trying to teach new content without it.
+If prior knowledge is not available, there is no other way but to teach it: time is better spent on teaching the basics rather than trying to teach new content without it.

 Relevant information also needs to be active at the time of learning.
 It is tempting to assume that students intuitively relate new concepts to their background knowledge, but this is not always the case, especially when they are novices.
 Having teachers review relevant material may also create the illusion of active prior knowledge.
 Rather, retrieval practice in the form of a short questionnaire on the required knowledge can be used as effective preparation for the learning, as well as a source of formative assessment for the teacher to understand whether students have retained relevant information.